alphagov/govuk_publishing_components/README.md

 end
 ```

+#### Test files

+All test files for components in the gem can be run with the command `bundle exec rake`.

 ### Exclude accessibility rules

 Sometimes you will have a component that will throw an error due to it being in isolation, for example radio buttons not being in a fieldset.